OpenOverlayRouter/oor/README.android.md

 To install the application, connect your device to the pc, select Run in the Run menu and select the device you want to install and run the application.

+If you want to avoid installing Android Studio and do everything from the command line, you need to have the Android SDK and NDK installed, and then create the `local.properties` file in the android folder, pointing to the right locations.
+For example:

+    ndk.dir=/home/user/android-sdk/ndk-bundle
+    sdk.dir=/home/user/android-sdk

+The build is based on Gradle, and the tree is configured to use the Gradle Wrapper to simplify things.
+Available build options can be listed by running in the android folder:

+    ./gradlew targets

+The Gradle Wrapper will download the right version of Gradle, and any required dependencies.
+To build the APK:

+    ./gradlew :app:assembleDebug

+If the build finishes successfully, the APK will be located at `android/app/build/outputs/apk/debug/app-debug.apk`.

+The command line build environment can be created quickly in a VM using Vagrant, by running `vagrant up oor-dev-android` in the top-level directory of the source tree.
+For more information about Vagrant see [the main README.md file](README.md#using-vagrant).

 Running Open Overlay Router
 ---------------------------